 The bloodroot is used in decoration for the most part, but it does serve one valuable purpose.
 It can be used as a natural red dye.
 For hundreds of years, bloodroot has been used as a dye, even being used by Native Americans to dye their baskets.
 A red sap from the root of the plant is used as the dye.

 Bloodroot grows naturally in many parts of the United States and Canada.
 The plant can be found all over the East Coast, even stretching to as far as the Great Lakes and Michigan.
 The most common place to find bloodroot growing naturally is near streams of water on inclines.
-It is rare to find a bloodroot plant growing in a clearing or a plain.
+It is rare to see a bloodroot plant growing in a clearing or a plain.